All About Aurora Postage Stamp Trains

 At least two demo layouts were created to make the rounds at the International Toy Fair in New York in 1967 and 1968, and possibly other shows and years.
 One of them was a strange train layout that should look vaguely familiar, and the other is a bus set demonstrator.

-Aurora published six catalogs: one in 1967, two in 1968, and three in 1969.
+Aurora published seven catalogs: one in 1967, four in 1968, and two in 1969.
 But they don't tell the whole story; Aurora sold some products that didn't appear in Minitrix catalogs; Trix sold some North American products that didn't appear in Aurora's catalogs; and Aurora sold some products that didn't appear in their own catalogs.
 It's quite the challenge trying to sort it all out.
 Click a cover to view the entire catalog.

 Curiously, Aurora referred to the product line almost exclusively as "Micro Gauge" and not "N Gauge"—indeed, the scale was almost never mentioned.
 One strange exception was their flex track box, which featured both "N" and "1:160."
 Also, "N" appeared on rebranded Faller products, including building kits and bus sets.